|

 The report containing the amendments from the By-Laws Committee was discussed.
 Changes are as follows:

 For #5 ABOVE, Katarina moved that we change the date of the first audit from 2023 to 2024.
 After some discussion, the members present unanimously approved the bylaws amendments with the proposed change of 2024 being the first audit.
 The updated new bylaws are already available on our web site here.
+Jack and Tatiana thanked the bylaws chair person, Jeff Allen, and his committee for their hard and tedious work.

 The nominating committee presented all seven positions for secretary, and two board members for two years.
 Gary Klimmek, Vice President to serve 1 year (replace Holly Johnson who takes the treasurer position for two years).
 The complete list of officers and board members: